 How you handle the roof connection from the addition to the home is usually the trickiest part of any addition build for a manufactured home.

-To seal the addition and the mobile home a valley will be created where the home and addition meet.
+Using the word ‘attached’ is a bit misleading when it comes to mobile home additions because the structures must be completely self-supporting.
+Technically, the addition’s roof will not actually be ‘attached’ to the home’s roof.
+It will be sealed together and then a valley will be created where home and addition meet.
 You will then use flashing and shingles to give the water a path to follow.
 Roofers use different cuts to create a valley.
-The valley weave and California cut are probably the most popular.
+The valley weave and the California cut are probably most popular.

 Related: Guide to Building Mobile Home Additions